Croatia: Foreign relations

+Croatian diaspora

+The Croatian diaspora consists of communities of ethnic Croats and Croatian citizens living outside Croatia.
+Croatia maintains intensive contacts with Croatian communities abroad (e.g., administrative and financial support of cultural, sports activities, and economic initiatives).
+Croatia actively maintain foreign relations to strengthen and guarantee the rights of the Croatian minority in various host countries.

 Military

 The Croatian Armed Forces (CAF) consist of the Air Force, Army, and Navy branches in addition to the Education and Training Command and Support Command.
 The CAF is headed by the General Staff, which reports to the defence minister, who in turn reports to the president.
 According to the constitution, the president is the commander-in-chief of the armed forces.
 In case of immediate threat during wartime, he issues orders directly to the General Staff.

 Following the 1991–95 war, defence spending and CAF size began a constant decline.
 As of 2019, military spending was an estimated 1.68% of the country's GDP, 67th globally.
 In 2005 the budget fell below the NATO-required 2% of GDP, down from the record high of 11.1% in 1994.
 Traditionally relying on conscripts, the CAF went through a period of reforms focused on downsizing, restructuring and professionalisation in the years before accession to NATO in April 2009.
 According to a presidential decree issued in 2006, the CAF employed around 18,100 active duty military personnel, 3,000 civilians and 2,000 voluntary conscripts between 18 and 30 years old in peacetime.

-Compulsory conscription was abolished in January 2008.
 Until 2008 military service was obligatory for men at age 18 and conscripts served six-month tours of duty, reduced in 2001 from the earlier scheme of nine months.
 Conscientious objectors could instead opt for eight months of civilian service.
+Compulsory conscription was abolished in January 2008, but is set to be reintroduced in January 2025 with two months of active duty.
+The decision was influenced by the rising tensions in Europe and the region, following the Russian invasion of Ukraine.

 As of May 2019, the Croatian military had 72 members stationed in foreign countries as part of United Nations-led international peacekeeping forces.
 As of 2019, 323 troops served the NATO-led ISAF force in Afghanistan.
 Another 156 served with KFOR in Kosovo.

 Croatia has a military-industrial sector that exported around 493 million kunas (€65,176 million) worth of military equipment in 2020.
 Croatian-made weapons and vehicles used by CAF include the standard sidearm HS2000 manufactured by HS Produkt and the M-84D battle tank designed by the Đuro Đaković factory.
 Uniforms and helmets worn by CAF soldiers are locally produced and marketed to other countries.

+According to the 2024 Global Peace Index, Croatia is the 15th most peaceful country in the world.